 “Here in Austin, Texas, we have found a higher overall incidence of breast cancer among young Hispanic women.
 This is important to recognize because more efforts may be required to increase screening and health-care access to this population,” the team explained in the study.

-What’s scary is that Latinas have fewer mammograms and follow up treatment than whites studies find.
+What’s scary is that Latinas have fewer mammograms and follow up treatments, studies find.

 According to a National Cancer Society Survey conducted between 2018 and 2020, only 61% of Latinas over the age of 40 reported having a screening mammogram in the two years before the survey, compared to 65% of white women.